 Stamp duty is charged at either a flat rate or an ad valorem rate (based on the value of the transaction) depending on the particular document or transaction.
 In the Gambia, it is generally levied on documented financial obligations or real estate transactions that result in a flow of wealth between the parties involved legally.

 It is also known as Expatriate Quota tax and it is paid by the employer of a non-Gambian employee and is not recoverable by the employer from the employee.
 It is an annual payment made per employee as follows: ECOWAS nationals D10,000 and Non-ECOWAS nationals D40,000.
 Self-employed non-Gambian individuals are not liable to pay the tax.

 In addition to the provident funds, the employers are required to contribute 1% of the employee’s’ total earnings (salary plus all other allowances subject to a maximum contribution ceiling of D15) to the Industrial Injuries Compensation Fund.
 Where the employee’s total earnings exceed D1,500 per month, the contribution payable is limited to D15 per month.

 This is another minor tax levied on each employee per month.
 You are expected to pay D1 per employee per month.
 This payment is also made on a monthly basis.

 11. Social Security Contributions

 Employees in the private sector of the Gambia are required to contribute 5% of their basic salary into a National Provident Fund as Social Security Contributions.
-In addition, employers are also required to contribute 10% of the employee basic salary towards the Provident Fund.
-The payment are file on or before 15th of every month and made with Social Security.
+In addition, employers are also required to contribute 10% of the employee’s basic salary towards the Provident Fund.
+The payment is filed on or before 15th of every month and made with Social Security.

 This article is not intended as an exhaustive explanation or replacement of the tax laws in the Gambia.
-If you require detail about the Gambia Tax, you should contact the nearest GRA Office
+If you require detail about the Gambia Bussiness Taxes, you should contact the nearest GRA office.